iyehah/center-elaula/README.md

 # Center Elaoula (school management system)

-**Elaoula** is a desktop application designed to facilitate the management of schools and their resources.
-It provides tools for handling student and teacher information, financial records, attendance tracking, and more.
-This application aims to streamline administrative processes and enhance productivity in educational institutions.
+It is a desktop application designed for the "Elaoula Center", offering various features such as a student and teacher registration system, an accounting system, and a data analysis system to evaluate the center's performance over the month or week.
+The application also generates financial reports, invoices, and absence reports, and notifies guardians about absences.
 ---

 ## Features